ABOUT ST. PETER'S

 It offers a warm welcome to many visitors in the course of the year, with several hotels nearby, and has a friendly congregation of all ages and backgrounds.

 Our building is also used for Christian worship by St. Gabriel's Ethiopian Orthodox Church.

 Please visit our Noticeboard for information on events and news.

-For information or to suggest ideas please email firstname.lastname@example.org.
+For information or to suggest ideas or to join our Arts Mailing List, please email firstname.lastname@example.org.

 Subscribe to our newsletter

 St Peter's worship is simple and unfussy in style, and Liberal Catholic in practice.

 St Peter's is an inclusive church, affirming the priesthood of women, and accepts all sincere worshippers, regardless of age, race, or sexual orientation.